clementdaroussin/Analysis-of-a-Turbofan-Fan-with-OpenFOAM-/README.md

 **Clément DAROUSSIN - February 2025** *Self-Initiated Project | Computational Fluid Dynamics | Aeroacoustics*

 ## 📌 Overview
-This project focuses on the **transient aeroacoustic and aerodynamic behavior** of a high-bypass turbofan (inspired by GE90/Trent 1000) during its startup phase.
+The simulation was performed using **OpenFOAM 2406** on a dynamic mesh (AMI) to capture the complex rotor-stator interactions focuses on the **transient aerodynamic behavior** of a high-bypass turbofan (inspired by GE90/Trent 1000) during its startup phase.
-The simulation was performed using **OpenFOAM 2406** on a dynamic mesh (AMI) to capture the complex rotor-stator interactions.

-> **Key Challenge:** Successfully running a complex transient rotating case with limited hardware (Google Colab / 2 CPUs), requiring extreme optimization of the meshing strategy and solver stability.
+> **Key Challenge:** Successfully running a complex transient rotating case with Google Colab / 2 CPUs because of my limited hardware, requiring sowftware installation and optimization optimization.

 ---